tektoncd/community/teps/0077-pipeline-partial-execution.md

 ## Motivation

 1. A very long Pipeline may fail due to a transient failure, and the user may want to only rerun the `Tasks` that failed.
+This is the most significant motivation, as we use tekton as a backend for running our machine learning pipelines at Kubeflow.
 2. It is not enough to `retry` a `PipelineTask` n times, as the failures can be due to e.g. service outage.
 A manual resume/ retry may be helpful.
 3. Iterate quickly, by disabling tasks that take longer time.
 This can be done